-Intense predator control began when the fence was complete, and has continued ever since.
-As a “leaky” fence and working farm, forestry & tourism operations we will never be completely predator free, but since 2006 we have dramatical reduced the numbers of predators inside the sanctuary.
+Intense predator control began when the fence was completed and has continued ever since.
+As a “leaky” fence and working farm, forestry & tourism operations, we will never be completely predator-free, but since 2006 we have dramatically reduced the numbers of predators inside the sanctuary.

 When habitat restoration and pest control had advanced we were able to begin translocating species into the sanctuary.
 We have translocated 18 species, almost all of which are successfully breeding.